UA-Online/style-guide/_pages/fast-track-fast-track.md

 ---
 title: fast track, fast-track
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## fast track, fast-track
+# fast track, fast-track

 Fast track (noun); fast-track (verb or adjective): _You’re on the fast track to success_, but _we’re fast-tracking this project._[^45]